-Diplomas are issued only to students in good financial standing with the University.
-Diplomas are printed and mailed after all requirements have been completed, and all financial obligations to the University have been fulfilled.
+Diplomas are printed and mailed after all requirements have been completed.
 They are mailed to the address of record approximately two months after the degree has been awarded.

 Students may request transcripts by following the directions on the Transcripts and Documentation Requests page.
 Official transcript requests will be processed online through the transcript ordering services.
 Students must use the Document Request Form (available online) for any unofficial transcript request.
 Please refer to the Tuition and Fees (p.
 41) section for costs associated with transcript requests.